L-Yanc/JiraAutomator/README.md

 Here is my new task list:
 [list tasks here with any special notes on durations or dependencies]
 ```
+#

 - Run the script once you're sure the csv (the Excel file) is perfect.

+*NOTE: If you have repetitive subtasks (like Design/Approval on each task for me) there is a separate GPT input so contact me (Lara)*

 ---